apear9/rdwplus/cran-comments.md

 ## Test environments

+Install was tested using the rhub pacakge and the `check_for_cran()` function.

+The test environments listed below were used:

 * local Windows install, R4.2.1
+* Windows Server 2022, R-devel, 64 bit
 * Ubuntu Linux 20.04.1 LTS, R-release, GCC
 * Fedora Linux, R-devel, clang, gfortran